 The technique of circular questioning has its origins in modern psychology.
 It is considered an integral part of systemic therapy.
 Unlike most other methods, however, the circular questioning technique does not serve to elicit information, but to create new perspectives.
 The interviewee thus succeeds in viewing the disputed issue from the perspective of other people.

 Have you ever felt blocked because you were sure that your (professional) environment perceives you in a negative way?
 With the help of the circular questioning technique, such misconceptions can be clarified.
 Circular questions make interpersonal relationships transparent.
-Insecurities, blockages and entrenched convictions dissolve.
+Uncertainties, blockages and entrenched beliefs dissolve.

 A revealing scientific elaboration on the circular questioning technique can be found in the following article.